-- Conservation: Implement activities that are economically and operationally practicable to protect the environment, including reducing energy use and air emissions, water and resource consumption, and waste generation - Stakeholders: Engage with key stakeholders to build understanding and maintain trust; implement programs that improve the quality of life where we work or help address broader societal issues - Workplace: Create and maintain workplaces that promote Bechtel's ethics, quality, environmental, safety, and health standards - Respect: Treat everyone with respect and dignity and promote diversity in the workplace consistent with Bechtel's Vision, Values & Commitments - Suppliers: Prohibit and prevent human trafficking and slavery in any part of our global operations or supply chain
+- Conservation: Implement activities that are economically and operationally practicable to protect the environment, including reducing energy use and air emissions, water and resource consumption, and waste generation - Stakeholders: Engage with key stakeholders to build understanding and maintain trust; implement programs that improve the quality of life where we work or help address broader societal issues - Workplace: Create and maintain workplaces that promote Bechtel's ethics, quality, environmental, safety, and health standards - Respect: Treat everyone with respect and dignity and promote diversity in the workplace consistent with Bechtel's Vision, Values & Commitments - Suppliers: Prohibit and prevent human trafficking and slavery in any part of our global operations or supply chain only on a need-to-know basis, as authorized by the Bechtel person responsible for such information.

-You may have access to various types of proprietary, confidential, or private information belonging to Bechtel or its customers, suppliers, employees, or others.
+Jou may have access to various types of proprietary, confidential, or private information belonging to Bechtel or its customers, suppliers, employees, or others.